-It follows that the indifference weight $\omega_h^*$ in \cref{fig:biasvar_simple_indiff} is always in $(0,1)$: LP can be justified if the concern for bias is sufficiently high, and \emph{vice versa} for VAR.

-\item The indifference weight $\omega_h^*$ is decreasing in the degree of mis-specification $\alpha$.
-That is, the greater the mis-specification, the less the researcher needs to care about bias to prefer LPs over VARs.
-This result follows immediately from the observation that the asymptotic variances are independent of $\alpha$, while the asymptotic bias of the VAR is increasing in $\alpha$.\footnote{\citet{Schorfheide2005}, shows that this result goes through in much more general DGPs, though he focuses on reduced-form estimators.}
+In the simple DGP \eqref{eq:DGP_simple}, the asymptotic bias of the VAR estimator could be eliminated by simply increasing the lag length to 2 or higher, but in practice it may be difficult to determine the appropriate lag length, as we demonstrate below in \cref{sec:results_selection}.
+The fact that both the asymptotic bias and variance of the VAR impulse response estimator are constant at horizons $h \geq 2$ is a special feature of the stylized DGP \eqref{eq:DGP_simple}.\footnote{In this DGP, the VAR coefficients on lagged $y_t$ are estimated super-consistently due to the unit root, so to first order, estimation uncertainty arises only from the coefficients on lagged $\varepsilon_{1,t}$.} Nevertheless, our simulation study below will demonstrate the robustness of the qualitative predictions that (i) the bias of VAR is high at intermediate and long horizons relative to LP, and (ii) the difference between the variance of LP and that of VAR tends to increase as a function of the horizon.\footnote{We derived similar analytical results for a stationary DGP in a previous working paper version of this article \citep{Li2022}.}